Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Analysis of ChAMP Trial

 In this section we analyze the ChAMP (Chondral Lesions And Meniscus Procedures) trial \citep{bisson2017patient}, which contains clinical information about $n = 138$ patients undergoing arthroscopic partial meniscectomy (APM), a knee surgery for meniscal tears.
 The response variable is $Y = 1$ if the patient is healthy/satisfactory and $-1$ otherwise, obtained from the SF-36 survey.
 The continuous measurement $X$ encodes the WOMAC pain score change from the baseline to one-year after the surgery.
 The dataset also contains $d = 160$ additional variables from the patient's clinical profile, denoted by $\bZ$.
 The scientific question is to determine the iMCID, defined as a linear combination of the covariates $\bbeta^T\bZ$, such that the treatment of debriding chondral lesions can be claimed as clinically significant by comparing the WOMAC pain score change with this individualized threshold.
 As we can see, this application naturally fits into our formulation (\ref{eq_risk_ori}) with weight function $w(y) = 1/\PP(Y = y)$.
 The goal of the analysis is to address this question by providing valid inferential results for each component of $\bbeta$.

 We apply the proposed SDS test for $H_{0j}: \beta_j=0$ versus $H_{1j}: \beta_j\neq 0$, where $1\leq j\leq d$.
-We use the same tuning parameter setting for estimating $\bbeta^*,\omega^*$ and the asymptotic bias and variance of the score function following Appendix \ref{section_practical}.
+We use the same tuning parameter setting for estimating $\bbeta^*,\omega^*$ and the asymptotic bias and variance of the score function following Section S5.
 For comparison, we also apply the DS and Honest methods discussed in Section \ref{simulation_fixed}.

-Table \ref{table_champ} lists the three significant variables (i.e., those with p-value smaller than $0.05/d =$3.125e-04) from the proposed SDS approach.
+Table \ref{table_champ} lists the three significant variables (i.e., those with p-value $<0.05/d =$3.125e-04) from the proposed SDS approach.
 Interestingly, all of them are clinically relevant and can provide meaningful implications for iMCID.
 The significance of the variable KQOL\_6wk, which represents the KOOS score for quality of life at 6-week, definitely indicates how the patients recover at a relatively early stage after the surgery.
 The variable flex\_inj\_pre means the degree of flexion right before the surgery.
 Its significance recommends that the baseline disease severity would affect the magnitude of iMCID---this similar phenomenon was also discovered in the clinical literature for other types of diseases, such as the shoulder pain reduction study \citep{heald1997shoulder}.
 The third variable KSymp\_3mo is the KOOS score for other symptoms at 3-month.
-In some previous analysis of ChAMP trial where only estimate is available but without inference results, this variable has the second largest coefficient \citep{feng2019nonregular}.
+In some previous analysis of ChAMP trial where only estimate is available but without inference results, this variable has the second largest coefficient \citep{feng2022nonregular}.